Ventura Strangler: Murders

 On May 29, 1977, the body of 18-year-old Kimberly Carol Fritz was discovered lying on a bed in a motel in Port Hueneme.
 At the time, Fritz was under the alias "Carol Brown" and had engaged in prostitution in nearby Oxnard.
 She had been strangled to death, and although investigators located one witness that they used hypnosis on, the investigation brought very few leads.

 On September 9, the body of 31-year-old Velvet Ann Sanchez was found on the floor of a hotel room in Oxnard.
 Similar with the Fritz case, Sanchez had been strangled to death.

 On December 27, the body of 22-year-old Lorraine Rodriguez was found on a bridge in Oxnard.
 She too had been strangled to death.

 Investigation

 At the time of Ventura killings, nearby Los Angeles was dealing with similar murders that were later attributed to a "Hillside Strangler", and the deaths of Fritz, Sanchez, and Rodriguez were suspected to be linked to that case.
-This suspicion only furthered after Richard Reynolds, a deceased man who became a suspect the Los Angeles killings, was in Ventura County at the time of the killings there.
+This suspicion only furthered after Richard Reynolds, a deceased man who became a suspect in the Los Angeles killings, was in Ventura County at the time of the killings there.
 However, Reynolds was later cleared in both cases.
 In 1979, Kenneth Bianchi and Angelo Buono were arrested for the Los Angeles killings.